Shane Williams: Television appearances

 Williams has appeared numerous times in Welsh language television programmes on S4C.
 He was green gunged with swimmer David Davies in the Crawfr children's television programme and in 2011 has appeared in Clwb Rygbi Shane.

 In 2012, Williams made a cameo appearance as himself in an episode of the UK TV comedy drama Stella.

 In February 2012, Williams joined the team of BBC Wales pundits, covering the Six Nations.
 In 2012 he had a TV appearance on BBC2 showing his careers beginning with his gymnastics in Amman Valley School where he was played by 15-year-old Jonathan Coleman.
-He proceeded to give Jonathan a signed shirt for him taking his time to perform for the film crew for his television programme.

 As part of a job-swap documentary for Irish television broadcast on 1 March 2017, Williams trained for and played Gaelic football for Glenswilly; in return, Michael Murphy was sent to train with French rugby club Clermont Auvergne.
 Williams scored four points (three from play) on his debut for the club in January, playing as full forward.
 He continued to maintain the links he had established with the club.

 BBC One Wales aired a documentary in 2017 called Shane – For the love of the game.
 This documentary followed Williams as he went to work with his family firm, tried new sports and attempted to build a life without rugby.